 Only a vet can tell you exactly about the exact condition of the hog but there are signs of illness that you can recognize.

-If your hedgehog is lethargic, isn’t eating anything, doesn’t want to play, is having blood in his poop or pee, is breathing slowly, is coughing or sneezing then likely hedgehog isn’t well.
+If your hedgehog is lethargic, isn’t eating anything, doesn’t want to play, is having blood in his poop or pee, is breathing slowly, is coughing or sneezing then likely hedgehog is sick and closer to death.

 Weight loss is also a common symptom among disease-prone hedgehogs.